Market Analysis explained

-This article provides a practical explanation of Market Analysis.
-After reading, you’ll understand the basics of this powerful marketing tool.
+Market Analysis: this article provides a practical explanation of Market Analysis.
+Next to what it is (definition), this article also highlights how to conduct such analysis including steps and examples.
+After reading, you’ll understand the basics of this marketing strategy tool.
+Enjoy reading!

 What is a Market Analysis?